St80ene/gym_buddy/README.md

 # gym_buddy
-AI ot designed to answer questions relating to gym information
+An AI Bot designed to answer questions relating to gym information